saadbenchekroun/ai-industrial-engineers/README.md

-# AI Industrial Engineer Agents
+# AI agents as Senior Industrial Engineers

 ( DM for Code, Commercialization, or Contribution)